vasilevungureanu/kata-template-kotlin/README.md

 # Kata Template Kotlin

-A template for the quick starting of a Kata.
+A template for starting quickly with a Kata.

 ## Usage